flyaflya/causact/README.md

 To install the `causact` package, follow the steps outlined below:

-### CRAN Release Version
+### CRAN Release Version (Recommended)

-For the current stable release, which is tailored to integrate with `greta` package and uses the soon-to-be-superseded `dag_greta()` function to access sampling, employ the following command:
+For the current stable release, which is tailored to integrate with Python’s `numpyro` package, employ the following command:

 ``` r
 install.packages("causact")
 ```

-### Development Release (Recommended)
+Then, see [Essential Dependencies](#essential-dependencies) if you want to be able to automate sampling using the `numpyro` package.

-The forthcoming version uses the `numpyro` package for faster inference and easier installation than the current CRAN release.
-This recommended development version can be installed directly from GitHub and is particularly advantageous from August 2023 until the subsequent CRAN
+### Development Release

-release:
+If you want the most recent development version (not recommended), execute the following:

 ``` r
 install.packages("remotes")